HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/bicycling/index.md

 title: Bicycling
 ---

-**If you are not familiar with [GraphQL](../0-graphql) and [GraphiQL](../1-graphiql) yet it is highly recommended to review those pages at first.**
+**If you are not yet familiar with [GraphQL](../0-graphql) and [GraphiQL](../1-graphiql) it is highly recommended to review those pages at first.**

-## Bicycling related query types
+## Bicycle related query types

-Routing API provides few bicycling related query types:
+The Routing API provides a few bicycle related query types:

 - Query type **plan** can be used to query bicycling routes using either a city bike or your personal bike
-- Query types **bikeRentalStation** and **bikeRentalStations** can be used to query one or all city bike rental stations and bikes that are available in Helsinki
+- Query types **bikeRentalStation** and **bikeRentalStations** can be used to query city bike rental stations and bikes that are available in Helsinki
-- Query types **bikePark** and **bikeParks** can be used to query one or all city bike parks that are available in Helsinki
+- Query types **bikePark** and **bikeParks** can be used to query  city bike parks that are available in Helsinki

-**Note:** For more details about these query types you can use **Documentation Explorer** provided in GraphiQL.
+**Note:** For more details about these query types you can use the **Documentation Explorer** provided in GraphiQL.

 ## City bikes

-**Note:** City bikes are currently available only in Helsinki, but Espoo is planning to start to use them in 2018.
+**Note:** City bikes are currently only available in Helsinki, but Espoo is planning to take them into use during 2018.

 **Note:** City bike API data is realtime and it is always up to date.